Code-Institute-Submissions/Milestone-Project-261/README.md

 The purpose of this project is to showcase everything I have learned within the Python and Backend Development modules of the Code Institute Full Stack Development course.
 A full list of technologies used can be found in the technologies section of this document.
 <br>
 <br>
-The purpose of the website is to allow users to browse and comment on Cryptocurrencies as well as create their own watchlists.
+The purpose of the website is to allow users to browse and comment on cryptocurrencies as well as create their own watchlist.
 <br>
 <br>
-Disclaimer: This website is for educational purposes only , this is not financial advise.
+Disclaimer: This website is for educational purposes only, this is not financial advice.
 <br>
 Please see below for the link to the website.